 The Lake Odessa Water Department is located in the Page Building at 839 Fourth Avenue in Lake Odessa.
 Water is billed quarterly with bills mailed in January, April, July and October.
 Due dates for water bills are January 31, April 30, July 31 and October 31.
-On your bill, the service charge is shown as SC.
-The service charge is $15.00 per unit receiving water per quarter.
 Water usage is billed per thousand gallons of water used and is shown as WA on your bill.

-If you do not receive a bill, please call the water department at 616-374-8062 ext.
-0. If payment is not received by the shut-off date printed on the bill and additional $40.00 non-payment turn on / turn off fee will be added to the account which is required to be paid prior to turning your water back on.
+If you do not receive a bill, please call the water department at 616-374-7110 ext.
+0. If payment is not received by the shut-off date printed on the bill, an additional $40.00 non-payment turn on / turn off fee will be added to the account which is required to be paid prior to turning your water back on.